 The third phase of the project, which was submitted to Forest Legacy for FY 2010 funding, was 1,885 acres of land over 12 tracts of land in Winchendon, Fitchburg, and Ashby, Massachusetts, and Mason, New Hampshire.
-SMP III involves eight landowners and conserves ground and
+SMP III involves eight landowners and conserves ground and surface waters in four municipalities, with 445 acres in an EPA Targeted Watershed Initiative Grant area.
+The land protects ground and surface water for the towns of Ashby, Winchendon, and Mason, and the city of Fitchburg, and the four tracts in Ashby are within a territory designated by Massachusetts as an Outstanding Resource Water Area.
+84

 In SMP III, four tracts have been in the same family and actively managed for forestry since the 1870s.
 Two additional tracts have been in the same family and actively managed for forestry since the 1960s, according to the project proposal.
-One of the tracts is owned by 85 and 94 year old landowners whose heirs are "interested in developing the property," according to the proposal, and 17 housing lots were sold and developed so 220 acres of the original 350 acre property remain.76
+One of the tracts is owned by 85 and 94 year old landowners whose heirs are "interested in developing the property," according to the proposal, and 17 housing lots were sold and developed so 220 acres of the original 350 acre property remain.
+85

 According to the proposal, all of the landowners are familiar with the Forest Legacy Program and reviewed the "2008 DCR Forest Legacy Conservation Restriction template."
 They were ready and willing to sell conservation easements at or below fair market value as soon as funds are available.
-Five of the eight landowners are taking bargain sales or donating land to help with cost-share in order to ensure the success of the project, and agreements are in place for the CRs to be held by the Town of Winchendon, Town of Ashby, or the City of Fitchburg.77
+Five of the eight landowners are taking bargain sales or donating land to help with cost-share in order to ensure the success of the project, and agreements are in place for the CRs to be held by the Town of Winchendon, Town of Ashby, or the City of Fitchburg.
+86